 The Blotcheye soldierfish Myripristis murjan, is also known as the Red soldierfish, Pinecone soldierfish or Crimson soldierfish.
 They are in the family Holocentridae and sub family Myripristis.
 Closely related to the squirrelfish in the sub family Holocentrinae, they differ in that they do not have sharp spines on the gill cover.

 Blotcheye soldierfish have a silver pink to red body with red edging on their large scales.
-There is a distinctive blotch over the eye and a black mark behind the gill cover.
+There is a distinctive blotch over the eye and a black crescent shaped mark behind the gill cover.
+The shape of this mark distinguishes them from the Epaulette soldierfish which has an oblong shaped mark in the same area with sharp right angles.
 Most fins have a white edging to them and they have large eyes.
 They grow up to 30 centimeters in length.
 Visually in the right light their colors can be very attractive.

 IN THE WILD